prachikaag/YoutubeApp/README.md

-# Visit this site to checkout the version of our deployed app using Netlify
+# Visit this site to checkout the version of my deployed app using Netlify
 https://curious-profiterole-56fc38.netlify.app/

 # Working Demo of App